fugue-ai/rhema/docs/.development/architecture/proposals/0026-human-ai-collaboration-enhancement.md

 **Key Features**:
 - **Problem Evolution Tracking**: Track how problems evolve and are solved over time
-- **Multi-Participant Collaboration**: Support for teams of humans and AI agents
+- **Multi-Participant Collaboration**: Support for teams of humans and AI agents using existing Syneidesis coordination
 - **Solution History**: Maintain history of solution attempts and their outcomes
 - **Shared Context**: Context that evolves and is shared across all participants